Wooden boardwalk trail through a leafy woodland in Greater Glasgow, with a bench along the path and filtered sunlight through the trees.

 Can I book a walking holiday in Greater Glasgow & The Clyde Valley?

 Yes.
-There are self-guided and guided walking holiday options, as well as shorter packages that combine walking with cultural and heritage experiences in Glasgow.
+The area supports self-guided and guided walking holidays, as well as shorter packages that combine walking with cultural and heritage experiences in and around Glasgow.